 Ether = very subtle/idea of connectedness/ that which exists in between things/space

 Ether is...well...ethereal, for lack of a better descriptor.
 Ether hard to describe in that it is the very space, or container, in which the other elements exist.
 It is a vacuum, like the void that is "outer space."
 Perhaps ether is best understood this way: ether diminishes the other elements, and it accumulates as we age, thereby giving us thinner and drier skin, thinner bones, thinner hair, instability in the mind, etc. as we succumb to the process of aging.
 When ether accumulates in the body, the tissues diminish as in the aforementioned example.
 When ether accumulates in the mind, we become ungrounded, unable to focus, and "space-y."

 Combinations of all the elements make up all of nature, including our bodies and minds.
 Each one of us has all five elements in different combinations.
-The elements make up the three, Ayurvedic doshas, or the fundamental energy in the universe and in our bodies and minds.
+The elements make up the three, Ayurvedic doshas, or the fundamental energy in the universe and in our bodies and minds: vata, pitta, and kapha.
+You can read more about the Ayurvedic doshas by clicking here.
 Each of us has a unique balance of these elements and doshas at conception, or birth.
 These energies tend to go out of balance at different times in our lives due to environmental factors, such as diet, lifestyle, climate, relationships, daily habits, and even thought patterns.